noseka1/noseka1.github.io/source/_posts/2015-09-28-network-configuration-with-os-net-config.markdown

 ## Activating the network configuration

-When activating the network configuration, os-net-config executes a couple of steps in this order:
+When activating the network configuration, os-net-config executes several steps in the following order:

 1. Ifdown interfaces
 2. Ifdown bridges